-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEARS ENDED AUGUST 31, 2022 and 2021
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEARS ENDED AUGUST 31, 2023 and 2022

-Statement of Net Position (continued)
+Statement of Net Position (Continued)

-• The College's net position increased by \$23.3 million.
-This increase was in part due to the College's substantial investment in net capital assets, an increase over the prior year of \$13.7 million.
-Unrestricted net position increased by \$9.8 million.
-This was mostly attributable to increases in operating federal, state, and local revenues of \$2.5 million, \$1.7 million savings in instructional salaries, \$2.2 million in Cares Act funding for lost tuition revenue due to enrollment declines caused by pandemic, and prudent fiscal monitoring of operating expenses which were maintained at the previous year level.
+• The College's net position increased by \$10.0 million.
+This increase was largely due to the College's substantial investment in net capital assets, an increase over the prior year of \$7 million.
+Unrestricted net position increased by \$2.2 million.
+This was mostly attributable to increased maintenance ad valorem tax collections of \$3.5 million.
+Net tuition and fees decreased by \$1.8 million due to enrollment declines caused by the pandemic.

-The following is a graphic illustration of net position at August 31, 2022, 2021 and 2020:
+The following is a graphic illustration of net position at August 31, 2023, 2022 and 2021:

-Net Position Comparison - Fiscal Year 2022, 2021 and 2020 (in Thousands)
+Net Position Comparison - Fiscal Year 2023, 2022 and 2021 (in Thousands)

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEARS ENDED AUGUST 31, 2022 and 2021
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEARS ENDED AUGUST 31, 2023 and 2022